Observer Loop Viability Bounds

 Within the division algebra chain (n3n \leq 3), information is stored topologically (gauge charges, winding numbers, generation indices) and the mass-information relationship is inverse: heavier particles have smaller boundaries and less epistemic capacity.
 Beyond the octonionic level (n>3n > 3), the algebras are exhausted and information is stored structurally (relational invariant networks), where the mass-information relationship reverses: more complex composites have larger boundaries and more epistemic capacity.
 The topological contribution is bounded by the finite particle content that the division algebras determine.
 The structural contribution grows with composite complexity.
 The transition occurs at the confinement scale ΛQCD0.3\Lambda_{\text{QCD}} \sim 0.3 GeV.

 Remark (What Step 8 does and does not show).
-Step 8 defines the level-indexed quantities (S(n)S^{(n)}, Λneff\Lambda_n^{\text{eff}}), shows where the level-independence approximation breaks down (Proposition 8.5), localizes the hierarchy to the crystallization fraction rather than the absolute scale of C0C_0 (Proposition 8.7), shows that the partition equation is an identity rather than a constraint (Proposition 8.8), and identifies double saturation as the boundary condition that could provide the missing independent constraint (Conjecture 8.9).
-The hard theorems of this derivation (Theorems 2.1, 4.1, 5.4) remain unchanged — they use the causal horizon, which is ontic and level-independent.
-The remaining open question is whether Δcn\sum \Delta c_n can be computed independently from the SM structure and saturation boundary conditions — this is the sharpened form of the geometry functor program (Gap 6).
+Step 8 defines the level-indexed quantities (S(n)S^{(n)}, Λneff\Lambda_n^{\text{eff}}), shows where the level-independence approximation breaks down (Proposition 8.5), localizes the hierarchy to the crystallization fraction rather than the absolute scale of C0C_0 (Proposition 8.7), shows that the partition equation is an identity rather than a constraint (Proposition 8.8), establishes strict positivity of Λ\Lambda with a computable lower bound (Theorem 8.10, Corollary 8.11), and splits the bridge-determination question into a topological part (Conjecture 8.9a, SM-determined in principle) and a structural part (Conjecture 8.9b, epoch-conditional).
+The open question at this derivation’s level is whether the topological part can be explicitly enumerated from the SM and whether the structural part can be pinned by a framework-intrinsic cosmic-epoch selection principle combined with the geometry functor (Gap 5).

 Consistency Check